 “Keeping your dog on-leash in a dog-park situation is just asking for trouble” vetstreet.com

-Bottom line is that leashed and un-leashed dogs generally shouldn’t be together in off-leash parks like Hovander, it’s just a bad idea to mix leashed and unleashed dogs.
+The overwhelming message is that leashed and un-leashed dogs generally shouldn’t be together in off-leash parks like Hovander.
+It is an altogether bad idea to mix leashed and unleashed dogs.
 I learned this the hard way at Squalicum fenced dog park and was reminded by my wife about the 2 gate system at Squalicum that avoids leashed/unleashed interactions between dogs.
-Squalicum also has unfenced off-leash area as well as the fenced areas, one for big dogs and one for small.
+Squalicum also has unfenced off-leash area as well as the two fenced enclosures, one for big dogs and one for small.

 In my opinion, the north end of Hovander park needs to be all off-leash including trail, or the trail needs some fencing on both sides, but that would be weird and expensive.
 The best solution would be that this end of trail is just all off leash and the trail would be marked as such at both the north and sound ends of the off-leash area.
 There is absolutely no reason, that with a little education, this trail couldn’t still be enjoyed by everyone.